Primary selection criteria:

 Students in the second subject-related semester and higher:

-The weighted score from all modules included is the grade point average of those modules.
+The weighted score from all selected modules equates to the grade point average of those modules selected.

-...from applications for a Master’s degree program the transcripts for the first university degree.
+...Applicants for a Master’s program must submit the degree certificate and transcripts from their first university degree.

 - awards and recognition for above-average performance at the secondary or tertiary level,